juliagangi/mybots/README.md

 ## Videos

-Click this link to watch a comparison between a random and evolved creature.
+Click this link to watch a comparison between random and evolved creatures: <https://youtu.be/O_bXRo4YNG4>

 ## Credit